 A few explanations of how to follow the pyramid:

-- One stroke is both sides of the blade's edge
+- One stroke includes running both sides of the blade's edge on the stone.

 - The fewer strokes the better.

-- Choose your starting point based on razor steel and how blunt it is (a stainless steel razor takes fewer strokes but they need to be honed more often)
+- Choose your starting point based on razor steel and how blunt it is.
+For example a stainless steel razor takes fewer strokes but they need to be honed more often.

 - Work your way down the pyramid.